cookies-xor-cream/HugoTest/content/posts/poetry/wip/i_wish_my_job_was_as_easy_as_father_times.md

 ---
 tags: ['New']
-title: 'I Wish My Job Was As Easy As Father Time's'
+title: "I Wish My Job Was As Easy As Father Time's"
 date: 2024-02-26
 ---